arvo-tuni/pupil-labs/README.md

 app.notify({ 'subject': 'start_plugin', 'name': 'Log_History' });
 ```

-## Run
+## Run an example app

 Pupil Capture application must be running before you run the application.

-Run the application in console as
+Run the example application in console as

 ```bash
 node index.js